 What is it about bees or beekeeping that is so scary?
 If honesty prevailed, many would say that they are scared or even terrified of a creature that is the size of their fingertip.
-For me, just the fact that I grew up in the city and only knew this simple creature from its sting was probably enough to put them in the “scary” category.
+For me, just the fact that I grew up in the city, never hearing of solitary bees, and only knowing these simple creatures from their sting was probably enough to put them in the “scary” category.
 But really, what is it that makes us throw our arms up in chaotic craziness or run in a frantic frenzy when a simple bee invades our space?
 Why are we afraid of these beauties?
 Why is running our first instinct rather than lingering to observe its simple beauty?
 Why won’t we learn to co-exist and allow them to benefit our homestead?
 Why don’t we like bees?

 There are many different bees and yet we tend to lump them all into one category: the “don’t mess with bees ‘cause they will sting you” category.
 While I realize that some people will remain in this category, I bravely decided that I could not.
 The more I studied, the more I wanted to add them to our homestead.
 Their work was an important asset to our homestead goals of self-sufficiency and living in tune with Mother Nature.
 As a matter of fact, one unexpected and beautiful gift that the homestead life brought to me was an ignited desire to experience all that nature offers.
 Mother Nature offered the simple, elegant bee.
 I wanted to experience its mystery.
 I wanted to work alongside them to created nutritious food and beautiful flowers.
 I mostly wanted to not be afraid anymore.

 First, it is important to understand the basics of the bee itself.